2007 St. Louis Rams season: Week 8: vs. Cleveland Browns

 Still trying to get their first win of the year, the Rams came home for their Week 8 interconference duel with the Cleveland Browns.
-In the first quarter, RB Steven Jackson (in his first game back from a groin injury) helped St. Louis off to an early start with a 2-yard TD run.
-Afterwards, the Rams added onto their score with QB Marc Bulger completing a 1-yard TD pass to WR Torry Holt.
+In the first quarter, running back Steven Jackson (in his first game back from a groin injury) helped St. Louis off to an early start with a 2-yard touchdown run.
+Afterwards, the Rams added onto their score with quarterback Marc Bulger completing a 1-yard touchdown pass to wide receiver Torry Holt.
 The Browns would get on the board with kicker Phil Dawson getting a 35-yard field goal.
-In the second quarter, St. Louis' struggles continued as Cleveland took the lead with QB Derek Anderson completing a 12-yard TD pass to WR Braylon Edwards and a 21-yard TD pass to TE Kellen Winslow.
+In the second quarter, St. Louis' struggles continued as Cleveland took the lead with quarterback Derek Anderson completing a 12-yard touchdown pass to wide receiver Braylon Edwards and a 21-yard touchdown pass to tight end Kellen Winslow.
 The Rams' remaining response of the half was kicker Jeff Wilkins getting a 40-yard field goal.

-In the third quarter, St. Louis continued to strain itself as Anderson and Edwards hooked up again to give the Browns a 5-yard TD pass.
+In the third quarter, St. Louis continued to strain itself as Anderson and Edwards hooked up again to give the Browns a 5-yard touchdown pass.
 The Rams tried to come back as Wilkins kicked a 46-yard field goal.
 Unfortunately, St. Louis once again fell as Dawson nailed a 45-yard field goal for Cleveland.

 With the loss, not only did the Rams enter their bye week at 0–8, but they became the first team since the 2001 Detroit Lions to begin a season 0–8 after finishing the previous season at .500 or better.